 - a.
-Shall consider only those applications where the origin of biological materials used in research is clearly stated. - b.
-Advise relevant authorities to develop adequate technical, legal and institutional capacity on provisions of all pertinent internationals agreements. - c.
-Provide advice and assistance to the IBC and FBC and other relevant committees on the risk and safety aspects of their work. - d.
-Suggest practical alternatives, if any to high-risk laboratory works. - e.
-Provide various forms/formats for application, assessment and evaluation, Biosafety Guideline and other documents to relevant committees in different organizations. - f.
-Inform the various institutions engaged in GMO work about new developments in biosafety to avoid unnecessary risk.

-- g.
-Coordinate biosafety aspects in public private sector partnership to ensure safety level in all biotechnological work being carried out under such partnership. - h.
-Maintain confidentiality of information of commercial importance upon request from the researcher. - i.
-Inspect and certify all laboratories and facilities engaged in high-risk genetic manipulation work. - j.
-Consult with other national bodies and institutions dealing with the safety of human being and the environment and inform these bodies all conceivable developments in the field of modern biotechnology. - k.
-Cooperate with other national authorities dealing with import of live organisms, to formulate uniform guidelines for identification, inspection and regulation of transgenic species, exotic organisms and others. - 1.
-Advise various research institutions and regulatory agencies in setting up appropriate experimental conditions for genetic manipulation work avoiding potential hazard.
+Approve all major policy documents related to biosafety in Bangladesh, guidelines for food safety and environmental risk assessments - b.
+Issue approvals for wide-scale or commercial environmental release of GMOs that are determined to be safe for human health and the environment based on a technical review provided by the BCC - c.
+Make record of decisions and approvals available through appropriate forums. - d.
+Review the routine decisions made by the BCC in relation to laboratory and field trial of GMOs - e.
+Approve publication of support materials to explain biosafety processes and assist applicants in complying with these Biosafety Guidelines and other obligations under the Bangladesh Biosafety Rules - f.
+Advise relevant authorities to develop adequate technical, legal and institutional capacity on provisions of all pertinent internationals agreements. - g.
+Provide advice and assistance to the IBCs and FBCs and other relevant committees on the risk and safety aspects of their work. - h.
+Publish various forms/formats for application, assessment and evaluation, Biosafety Guideline and other documents to relevant committees in different organizations. - i.
+Inform institutions/ universities/ organisations engaged in GMO work about new developments in biosafety to avoid unnecessary risk. - j.
+Maintain confidentiality of information of commercial importance upon request from the researcher. - k.
+Consult, as appropriate, with other national bodies and institutions dealing with the safety of human being and the environment and inform these bodies all conceivable developments in the field of modern biotechnology. - 1.
+Cooperate with other national authorities dealing with import of live organisms, to formulate uniform guidelines for identification, inspection and regulation of transgenic species, exotic organisms and others. - Mathematical and regulatory agencies in setting up appropriate experimental conditions for genetic manipulation work avoiding potential hazard.